calmkeepai-cloud/calmkeep_sdk/README.md

 Key properties:

-• Bring your own Claude API key
+• Bring your own Anthropic API key
 • Claude billing remains directly with Anthropic
 • Calmkeep does not resell tokens
 • No modification of model weights